zhennongchen/HFpEF_CMR_GraphStrain/README.md

 The main contributions  are as follows:<br />
 (1) LV strain map is a [N,T] matrix where N is the number of AHA segments (regional) and T is the number of time frames (temporal).
 It is a comprehensive representation of LV function.<br />
 (2) A Chebyshev GCN is used to encode the LV strain map.
 The edge matrix is defined according to the anatomically adjacency of AHA segments.<br />
-(3) We also offer the options to add clinical data from electronic health record (EHR) as additional input.<br />
+(3) We also offer the option to add clinical data from electronic health record (EHR) as additional input.<br />

 ## User Guideline